Falling asleep and staying asleep with sciatica isn’t easy, but there are some things you can do to make it easier.

 A few simple stretches before bed can help reduce the pressure on the nerve.
 But don’t do too much and raise your heart rate and body temperature.
 That will make it difficult to sleep.

 Following the same schedule and routine each night can help you fall asleep, even if there is some pain.
 Wind down by reading or doing something soothing.
 Try not to look at your electronic devices.
 Keeping your mind calm can help relax the body and the sciatic nerve.

 If you’re not getting enough sleep, you can’t function properly during the day.
 The professionals at Flexogenix can work with you to get some relief for your sciatica.
 We have a number of non-surgical treatment options to choose from.
-Make an appointment today.
+Contact us to schedule a no-cost consultation today.